-Some parents may be over critical with their children, but whatever criticism they hand out it must be constructive.
-It’s easy for parents to become impatient and being impatient can lead to being over-critical.
-It’s often because their child fails to grasp things they’re being told the first time.
+Some parents may be over-critical of their children, but whatever criticism they hand out, it must be constructive.
+It’s easy for parents to become impatient and this can lead to being over-critical, often because their child fails to grasp things they’re being told first time.

-The odd time may even be considered normal, but when a parent continually criticises and becomes overly critical without giving their child any credit, that’s when parenting becomes over-critical and toxic.
+The odd time may be considered normal, but when a parent continually criticises and becomes overly critical without giving their child any credit, that’s when parenting becomes toxic.